Making Offline RL Online: Collaborative World Models for Offline Visual Reinforcement Learning: Additional Quantitative and Qualitative Results

-In \figref{fig:walk_cmp} and \figref{fig:policy_eval_meta}, we present showcases of performing the learned policies of different models within the DMC and Meta-World domains respectively.
-Unlike the images in \figref{fig:wm_imag}, which are predicted by the world model, in these showcases, we directly represent the visual observations for a more meaningful comparison of the executed policies.
+We evaluate the trained agent of different models on the Meta-World and DMC tasks and select the first $45$ frames for comparison. \figref{fig:walk_cmp} and \figref{fig:policy_eval_meta} present examples of performing the learned policies of different models on DMC and Meta-World respectively.